The name of the association shall be the Faculty Association of the University of Waterloo (FAUW).

 The Compensation Negotiating Team is described in Article 10 of the Memorandum of Agreement.

 Academic Freedom and Tenure

 A committee which assists faculty members with any problem arising with the administration regarding terms and conditions of employment and application of university policy, tenure and promotion issues, annual performance reviews, and pension and benefits issues.
 The committee also plays an advisory role in the development and revision of relevant University policies and, with the approval of the Board of Directors, works to inform members about such matters.

-A committee concerned with matters related to the status of women, and with broader equity issues such as those arising from gender, ethnicity, race, sexual orientation, disability, religion, age, or gender identity.
+A committee concerned with equity issues, in line with the protected grounds of Ontario’s Human Rights Code.
 The committee engages in educational and advocacy activities as appropriate and liaises with other related committees of the University, OCUFA and CAUT.

 The Board of Directors may also co-operate with and appoint representatives to any University or external organization which may be appropriate to FAUW’s interests.